 FHA loans also come with their own type of mortgage insurance, which has similar annual costs to PMI.
 However, FHA mortgage insurance can’t be avoided, no matter how much you put down.
 Borrowers who put down less than 10% will be required to keep mortgage insurance for the life of the loan.

 FHA loans also come with an upfront mortgage insurance premium that must be paid at closing.
 This upfront premium is equal to 1.75% of the loan amount.

 When you own your home, you’re responsible for every square inch of it.
-That means that when stuff needs to be fixed, replaced, cleaned, serviced or otherwise have time and money spent on it, that responsibility falls to you.
+That means that when stuff needs to be fixed, replaced, cleaned, serviced or otherwise requires time and money to be spent on it, that responsibility falls to you.

 A good rule of thumb is to budget 1% of your home’s value each year for these costs.
 On a median priced home, that means you should have around $3,500 set aside each year for repairs and other home-related costs.

 Here are some common home repairs and maintenance homeowners encounter.

 Having a good, leak-proof roof is crucial.
 Smaller roof leak repair jobs might cost just a few hundred dollars, or even less if you’re able to (safely) do it yourself.

 If you notice there’s an issue with your roof, it’s important to get it fixed ASAP, because small roof problems can very quickly become costly.

 Replacing a roof can be very expensive, often costing $5,000 – $10,000.